juicedata/juicefs-csi-driver/docs/en/guide/pv.md

   bucket: https://<BUCKET>.s3.<REGION>.amazonaws.com
   access-key: <ACCESS_KEY>
   secret-key: <SECRET_KEY>
-  # Adjust mount pod timezone, defaults to UTC
+  # Adjust mount pod timezone, defaults to UTC.
   # envs: "{TZ: Asia/Shanghai}"
-  # You can also choose to run juicefs auth within the mount pod
-  # fill in auth parameters below
+  # You can also choose to run juicefs auth within the mount pod fill in auth parameters below.
   # format-options: bucket2=xxx,access-key2=xxx,secret-key2=xxx
 ```

+Fields description:

 - `name`: The JuiceFS file system name.
 - `token`: Token used to authenticate against JuiceFS Volume, see [Access token](https://juicefs.com/docs/cloud/acl#access-token).
 - `access-key`/`secret-key`: Object storage credentials.
 - `envs`：Mount pod environment variables.
-- `format-options`: Options used by the [`juicefs auth`](https://juicefs.com/docs/zh/cloud/commands_reference#auth) command, this command deals with authentication and generate local mount configuration.
+- `format-options`: Options used by the [`juicefs auth`](https://juicefs.com/docs/cloud/commands_reference#auth) command, this command deals with authentication and generate local mount configuration.
 This options is only available in v0.13.3 and above.

 Information like `access-key` can be specified both as a Secret `stringData` field, and inside `format-options`.
 If provided in both places, `format-options` will take precedence.